zlgesundheit/openEHR_FLAT_Loader/README.md

 If you find any problems when using this tool feel free to create an Issue on Gitlab.

 `At the moment the tool works fine with normal templates.
-More complex Templates with lots of repeatable clusters are not handled completely well - yet`
+More complex Templates with lots of repeatable clusters are supported in the dev-branch but not yet in the master-branch`

 ---
 ### About the Zukunftslabor Gesundheit